Leverage cycle: How does leverage affect the financial markets?

 Consider a simple world where there are two types of investors – Individuals and Arbitrageurs.
 Individual investors have limited investment opportunities in terms of relatively limited access to capital and limited information while sophisticated “arbitrageurs “ (e.g.: dealers, hedge funds, investment banks) have access to better investment opportunities over individual investors due to greater access to capital and better information.
 Arbitrage opportunities are created when there are differences in asset prices.
 Individual investors are not able to take advantage of these arbitrage opportunities but arbitrageurs can, due to better information and greater access to capital.
 Leverage allows arbitrageurs to take on significantly more positions.
 However, due to margin requirements, even arbitrageurs may potentially face financial constraints and may not be able to completely eliminate the arbitrage opportunities.

 It is important to note that the arbitrageur's access to external capital is not only limited but also depends on their wealth.
 An arbitrageur who is financially constrained, in other words, has exhausted his ability to borrow externally, becomes vulnerable in an economic downturn.
 In the event of a bad news, the value of the asset falls along with the wealth of the arbitrageur.
 The leveraged arbitrageurs then face margin calls and are forced to sell assets to meet their respective margin requirements.
 The flood of asset sales further leads to a loss in asset value and wealth of the arbitrageurs.
 The increased volatility and uncertainty can then lead to tightening margin requirements causing further forced sales of assets.
 The resulting change in margins mean that leverage falls.
 Hence, price falls more than they otherwise would due to the existence of leverage.
 Therefore, due to the leverage cycle (over-leveraging in good times and de-leveraging in bad times) there exists a situation that can lead to a crash before or even when there is no crash in the fundamentals.
 This was true in the quant hedge fund crisis in August 2007, where hedge funds hit their capital constraints and had to reduce their positions, at which point prices were driven more by liquidity considerations rather than movement in the fundamentals.

-In the financial crisis of 1998, many hedge funds that were engaged in arbitrage strategies experienced heavy losses and had to scale down their positions.
+During the 1998 Russian financial crisis, many hedge funds that were engaged in arbitrage strategies experienced heavy losses and had to scale down their positions.
 The resulting price movements accentuated the losses and triggered further liquidations.
-Moreover, there was contagion, in that price movements in some markets induced price movements in others.
-These events raised concerns about market disruption and systemic risk, and prompted the Federal Reserve to coordinate the rescue of Long Term Capital Management.
+Moreover, there was financial contagion, in that price movements in some markets induced price movements in others.
+These events raised concerns about market disruption and systemic risk, and prompted the Federal Reserve to coordinate the rescue of Long-Term Capital Management.